philanderson888/vue/README.md

 <h3 id="populationWarning">Population Limit Exceeded!!!</h3>
 ```

-### Binding to HTML Input fields
+### Dynamically Changing CSS Classes with v-bind:class

+v-bind:class="{style:styleIsApplied}"

-We can bind HTML form input data
+We can bind HTML form input data and use it to set CSS class styles

 Let's create a simple set of elements with styling data which can be input.